 There’s always something going on, especially on Sea Days.
 Make sure to check the Today guide that’s delivered to your cabin each night.

 The highlights for us was the ship’s Galley Tour, How the Solstice was built presented by Captain Tasos and the music trivia quizzes.
 The Galley Tour was very interesting as was the presentation by Captain Tasos (which was also very funny due to his wonderful sense of humour) and the trivia is always a lot of fun.

 This was our best cruise to date and we would definitely sail with Celebrity again, maybe even on Solstice.
-The service was exceptional, food was delicious and the ship itself was well maintained.
+The service was exceptional, the food was delicious and the ship itself was well maintained.
 The ship is due to be refurbished in late 2021.

 The only issue was the constant upsell the first couple of days for photo, drinks, and restaurant packages, which we politely declined.
 We knew the staff were just doing their job but I personally don’t think Celebrity should push them to upsell.

 If you are looking for a hotel pre or post-cruise in Sydney, you can find out the best places to stay in Sydney before a cruise here.